-It is desirable that these previous databases do not include personal data or that they include data publicly available from corporate websites.
+These databases include only the necessary personal data or data publicly available from corporate websites.

-The databases are not expected to have very large size.
-Therefore, the text data or numerical if required will be collected in spreadsheets (.xlsx) or text lists (.docx, .pdf).
+The databases do not have very large size.
+Therefore, the text data or numerical are collected in spreadsheets (.xlsx) or text lists (.docx, .pdf).

-In addition, databases will be generated for the events scheduled by HOOP project and for the participation in the online platforms.
-A more complete list of the expected databases is found in Table 10 in Annex 2.
-The management of the lists and their data will be done according to General Data Protection Regulation.
-A Plan for Protection of Personal Data will be developed as Deliverable D10.2.
+In addition, databases are generated for the events scheduled by HOOP project (General Assembly meetings, Study tours) and in the registration section in the online platforms (UCBH, HOOP Network, website newsletter).
+A more complete list of the databases is found in Table 11 in Annex 2.
+The management of the lists and their data is done according to General Data Protection Regulation.
+A Plan for Protection of Personal Data has been developed in Deliverable D10.2.

-4. FAIR DATA
+4. FAIR Data

-As part of the requirements of Horizon 2020 program, research results from the project need to be done FAIR, which is an acronym standing for Findable, Accessible, Interoperable, Reusable [24]:
+As part of the requirements of Horizon 2020 program, research results from the project need to be done FAIR, which is an acronym standing for Findable, Accessible, Interoperable, Reusable [5]:

-- Findable: this means that data are discoverable with metadata, identifiable and loctable by means of standard identification mechanism. (e.g. DOI).
-This implies naming conventions, keywords and version numbers - Accessible: this is related to the deposition in a repository or sharepoint.
-A repository is a software platform to store information and, according to the chosen accessibility conditions, made it accessible to other users. - Interoperable: this is allowing data exchange and reuse between researchers, institutions, organizations, countries, etc. The general measures to make data interoperable is to follow standards for formats, facilitating recombinations with different datasets from different origins.
+- Findable: this means that data are discoverable with metadata, identifiable and locatable by means of standard identification mechanism. (e.g. DOI).
+This implies naming conventions, keywords and version numbers. - Accessible: this is related to the deposition in a repository or sharepoint.
+A repository is a software platform to store information and, according to the chosen accessibility conditions, made it accessible to other users. - Interoperable: this is allowing data exchange and reuse between researchers, institutions, organizations, countries, etc. The general measures to make data interoperable is to follow standards for formats, facilitating recombination with different datasets from different origins.
 Standard vocabularies and methodologies. - Reusable.
 How the data will be licensed to be used after the end of the project.